ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 Supported filters include:

-- Master only
+- Master / Client only
-- Slave only
+- Slave only (Only Serial RTU)
 - Device ID
 - Function Code